innolitics/rdm/rdm/base/software_plan.md

 **Input:** System requirements and risk controls

 {% if not system.is_software_only_device %}
-System requirements are recorded in {{ system.system_requirements_location }}.
-Each system requirement must have a unique identifier so that we can trace it to any software requirements that fulfill it{% if system.auditor_notes %} [5.1.3]{% endif %}.
+Record system requirements in {{ system.system_requirements_location }}.
+Each system requirement must have a unique identifier so that we can trace software requirements back to the system requirements they fulfill{% if system.auditor_notes %} [5.1.3]{% endif %}.
 {% endif %}
-{# TODO: discuss risk analysis location; clarify how risk controls will be traced to software requirements. #}
+[TODO: discuss risk analysis location; clarify how risk controls will be traced to software requirements.]
 Writing software requirements is an art and a science; one must find balance between precision and usefulness.
 {% if not system.is_software_only_device %}
-The distinction between system requirements and software requirements can be ambiguous.
+The distinction between system requirements and software requirements can be challenging.
 System requirements describe the requirements of the entire system, including software and hardware.
-Software requirements must be tracable to all of the system requirements that they help fulfill.
+Software requirements must be traceable to all of the system requirements that they help fulfill.
 Software requirements are usually more detailed than the system requirements they refer to.
-Many system requirements will be fufilled using both hardware and software.
+Many system requirements will be fulfilled using both hardware and software.
 {% endif %}
-The distinction between software requirements and the design is {% if not system.is_software_only_device %}also {% endif %}typically ambiguous.
+The distinction between software requirements and the design is {% if not system.is_software_only_device %}also {% endif %}typically challenging.
 Requirements should:

 - not imply solution
 - be verifiable